camilocsoto/camilocsoto/README.md

 ## 🎯 Hobbies

-- read science fiction books 📘
+- read sci-fi books 📘
 - Listen music and podcasts 🎧
-- Watch Star Wars movies and series 📽
+- Watch movies and series of Star Wars 📽

-## ✉️ How to get in touch
+## ✉️ How to get in contact
 - About me [Linkedin](https://www.linkedin.com/in/juan-camilo-suárez-soto-00430a155/) ▶

 <!---